When and How to Stop Breastfeeding a Baby

 1. Get Formula Milk to the Rescue

-If you wish to wean off your baby, you need to look out for alternate methods of satiating your baby’s hunger and formula milk is the second choice that is closest to breast milk.
+If you wish to wean off your baby, you need to look out for alternate methods of satiating your baby’s hunger.
+Formula milk is the second choice, closest to breast milk.
 You should make the gradual transition by replacing one feed and then gradually replacing the subsequent feeds.
-Formula milk is heavier than breast milk and thus may keep your baby feel fuller for longer.
+Formula milk is heavier than breast milk and thus may keep your baby feeling fuller for longer.
 Introduce solid foods to your baby if your baby is over six months of age.

 Sometimes a baby may not suckle on your breast because of hunger, he may just need closeness or comfort from you.
 However, when you try to wean, refrain from offering your breast for comfort.
 Try and distract your baby and indulge him in some activity that he may enjoy doing.